wbcolon/xPlay/README.md

 With Qwt the UI has a slightly improved volume knop and track slider.

+## Known Issues

+Ending the Application before the scanning thread is finished will result in an abort return code.

 ## Notes

 xPlay started out as a little project over the weekend in order to evaluate the Clion C++ IDE.